 3. Take out a short-term loan

-There are times when the only thing between you and eviction is to borrow money.
-In case you are being evicted with no place to do, it might be financially sound to get a short-term loan.
-The fastest way to get your hands on a quick loan is to borrow money from your friends and family members.
-These people know you well and they don’t want to see you on the streets.
-As long as you are trying to get your finances in order, some of your family members or friends might be willing to give you money.
+Sometimes, the only thing between you and eviction is to borrow money.
+Getting a short-term loan might be financially sound if you are being evicted with no place to live.
+The fastest way to get a quick loan is to borrow money from friends and family.
+These people know you well and don’t want to see you on the streets.
+If you are trying to get your finances in order, some of your family members or friends might be willing to give you money.

 Being evicted without a place to go does not mean you are the only one who will lose.
 For example, you might end up losing your job in the process.
 That is why your employer might also be willing to let you borrow against your salary.
 You can also apply for payday loans.

-The other option is to apply for 401(k) loans against your retirement savings.
-Loans against your retirement accounts are easy to qualify for and do not come with strict rules.
-Again, you need to look into possible ways to secure a quick-term loan.
-The loan will cover your rent while you are figuring out your next move.
+The other option is to take out a 401(k) loan, which allows you to borrow against your retirement savings.
+Loans against your retirement accounts are easy to qualify for and do not have strict rules.
+Again, you must look into possible ways to secure a quick-term loan.
+The loan will cover your rent while you figure out your next move.

 4. Move in with your friends and family members

-If you are being evicted with no place to go, do not head down the streets.
+If you are being evicted with nowhere to go, do not head down the streets.
 There are still people who care about you.
-They might not give you money to cover your rent, but they will let you stay with them for a couple of months and help you get back on your feet.
-This will also be a good opportunity to start saving money and get your finances together.
+They might not give you money to cover your rent, but they will let you stay with them for a few months and help you get back on your feet.
+This will also be an excellent opportunity to save money and get your finances together.

 5. Sell your stuff

 Financial setbacks come in many forms and sizes.
-In case you are having trouble meeting your short-term financial obligations such as paying your rent, find answers from what you own.
+If you have trouble meeting your short-term financial obligations, such as paying rent, raise money from what you own.
 There are some valuable assets you currently own that can be liquidated to cover your rent.

-Being evicted with no place to go means that you must do whatever you can to stay in the apartment.
-If you cannot get a short-term loan, or secure money from your friends and family, it might be a good time to start selling your stuff and other assets you have.
+Being evicted with nowhere to go means you must do whatever you can to stay in the apartment.
+If you cannot get a short-term loan or secure money from your friends and family, it might be a good time to start selling your stuff and other assets you have.

 For example, if you own multiple cars, you might need to sell one car and use the proceeds to cover your rent.
 You cannot let your kids live on the streets while holding onto your two or three cars.
-If it is safe to do so, you can downsize to one car or use public transportation to cover your commute.
+If it is safe, you can downsize to one car or use public transportation to cover your commute.

 Do you have expensive electronics, furniture, clothes, etc?
 You can sell these items and raise the rent needed before you are evicted.
 If you can show your landlord that you are trying to get back on your feet, the landlord might agree to dismiss the eviction process.